austinxewell/my-dev-blog/_posts/2025-11-02-exploring-jekyll-part-2.markdown

 Hey there, fellow Jekyll explorer! 🚀

 Welcome back to my blog journey.
-Yesterday I wrote my very first post, and today we’re doing something a bit cooler: **making posts talk to each other**.
-That’s right, we’re linking them together using categories so they can form a mini “thread” of knowledge.
+Earlier I wrote my very first post, and now I'm doing something a bit cooler: **making posts talk to each other**.
+That’s right, I linking them together using categories so they can form a mini “thread” of knowledge.

 Since this post shares the category `Intro to Jekyll` with Part 1, the **related posts section** magically shows my previous post at the bottom.
 No extra links needed, no copy and paste chaos, just pure automation. ✨